 In 1998, when Nick Saul became executive director of The Stop, the little urban food bank was like thousands of other cramped, dreary, makeshift spaces, a last-hope refuge where desperate people could stave off hunger for one more day with a hamper full of canned salt, sugar and fat.
 The produce was wilted and the packaged foods were industry castoffs—mislabelled products and misguided experiments that no one wanted to buy.
 For users of the food bank, knowing that this was their best bet for a meal was a humiliating experience.

 Since that time, The Stop has undergone a radical reinvention.
 Participation has overcome embarrassment, and the isolation of poverty has been replaced with a vibrant community that uses food to build hope and skills, and to reach out to those who need a meal, a hand and a voice.
 What was once a simple food bank is now a thriving, internationally respected Community Food Centre with gardens, kitchens, a greenhouse, farmers’ markets and a mission to revolutionize our food system.
 Celebrities and benefactors have embraced The Stop’s vision because they have never seen anything like it.
-Best of all, fourteen years after his journey started, Nick Saul is launching this neighbourhood success story into the wider world.
+Best of all, fourteen years after his journey started, Nick Saul and his team are launching this neighbourhood success story into the wider world through the work of Community Food Centres Canada, which is working with partners to build Community Food Centres across Canada that will bring people together to grow, cook, share and advocate for good food.

 In telling the remarkable story of The Stop’s transformation, Saul and Curtis argue that we need a new politics of food, one in which everyone has a dignified, healthy place at the table.
 By turns funny, sad and raw, The Stop is a timely story about overcoming obstacles, challenging sacred cows and creating lasting change.